leynos/crate-tools/docs/usage-guide.md

 `bump` synchronises manifest versions across the workspace.
-The command requires the target version as a positional argument and rejects inputs that do not match the `<major>.<minor>.<patch>` semantic version pattern.
+The command requires the target version as a positional argument and rejects inputs that do not match the `<major>.<minor>.<patch>` semantic version pattern, while allowing optional pre-release and build metadata.
 All validation happens before the command loads workspace metadata, so mistakes fail fast.

-When the version string passes validation, `bump` touches the workspace `Cargo.toml` alongside every member crate unless the crate name appears in `bump.exclude` within `lading.toml`.
+When the version string passes validation, `bump` updates the workspace `Cargo.toml` and each member crate's manifest, unless the crate name appears in `bump.exclude` within `lading.toml`.

 ```bash